 For more information on creating a business plan, check out:

-Your Mentor - Every successful entrepreneur needs a good mentor - a guide.
-By training under the watchful eye of one smarter then us, we can only get smarter.
-For more information on mentors, see chapter four.
+Your Mentor -- Every successful entrepreneur needs a good mentor: a guide.
+By training under the watchful eye of one smarter than us, we can only get smarter.
+For more information on mentors, see chapter 4.

-Insurance Agent - Insurance is a must, and as in investor you will probably be dealing with a lot of insurance policies.
+Insurance Agent -- Insurance is a must, and as an investor, you will probably be dealing with a lot of insurance policies.
 Be sure to shop around for both the best rates and the best service.
 Do not skimp out on getting insurance, as you never know when you'll need that policy.

-Realtor - An exceptional real estate agent is fundamental in your investing career.
+Realtor -- An exceptional real estate agent is fundamental in your investing career.
 You or your spouse may even choose to become a real estate agent yourself to gain access to the incredible tools that agents have.
-Either way- having an agent that is punctual, a go-getter, and eager, is important.
+Either way, having an agent who is punctual, a go-getter, and eager, is important.
 Real estate agents are paid from the commission when a property is sold.
 In other words – for the buyer, an agent is FREE.
-They can be an excellent resource for contract real estate work which may include the following activities: birddogging, referring buyers, showing properties, open houses, broker price opinions, etc.
+They can be an excellent resource for contract real estate work, which may include the following activities: bird dogging, referring buyers, showing properties, open houses, broker price opinions, etc.

-Property Manager - If you don't want to actively manage your properties, a good property manager is important to have.
-A good property manager can be hard to find – but finding one that can efficiently manage your rentals will make your life significantly easier.
+Property Manager -- If you don't want to actively manage your properties, a good property manager is important to have.
+A good property manager can be hard to find – but finding one who can efficiently manage your rentals will make your life significantly easier.

 One of the best sources for finding these team members is through referrals from other investors.
 In general, another investor would be happy to refer their handyman, mortgage broker, or accountant to you because it reflects well on themselves and their relationship with that professional.
 Try asking around at your local real estate investor club or here on BiggerPockets, and you'll be well on your way towards putting the pieces in place.